Varssos/sw-notes/docs/source/cpp/various_cpp_topics/memory_cpp.rst

 - **Code Segment**.
 It is also called text segment where the compiled program sits in memory.
 The code segment is typically read-only
 - **Data Segment**.
 It is also called initialized data segment where initilized global and static variables are stored
-- **BSS Segment**.
+- **BSS Segment (block starting symbol)**.
 It is also called the uninitialized data segment where zeroinitilaized global ans static variables are stored.
 - **Heap**.
 It holds dynamically allocated variables
 - **Stack**.
 It stores function parameters, local variables and other function-related information